strboul/shutterstock-r/cran-comments.md

-Changed LICENSE with the CRAN template for the MIT license.
+Renamed library with package, where it is relevant.
+Put the 'Shutterstock' in quotes.
+Added original API url to the Description field in the DESCRIPTION file.

 ## Test environments
 * local OS X install, R 3.5.2